Mahaan Kanakku

 Mahaan Kanakku (formerly known as Gandhi Kanakku (Note: Gandhi Kanakku refers to a sum of money that a lender knows he will not be able to recover.)), is a 2011 Indian Tamil-language drama film directed by Sampath Arumugam, an assistant to Sasi.
 The film stars Ramana and Reecha Sinha in her debut.
 The music was composed by A. K. Rishal Sai.
+The film was released on 30 December 2011 to mixed reviews.